SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 ## Project Inspiration {#project-inspiration}

 This project draws inspiration from Hicounsellor's 'Analyzing E-commerce Transactions'.
 However, I've taken a unique approach by exclusively utilizing Alteryx Designer.
-This showcases the remarkable efficiency of low-code solutions, offering a fresh perspective on streamlining processes and extracting actionable insights.
+This showcases the efficiency of low-code solutions such as Alteryx Designer, offering a fresh perspective on streamlining processes and extracting actionable insights, even by a non-technical business user.

 ## Methodology {#methodology}